-The responsible Commonwealth Minister for the NAIF is the Minister for Resources and Northern Australia, Senator the Hon Matthew Canavan (Minister).
+Ministerial responsibility for the NAIF lies with the Hon Barnaby Joyce, Deputy Prime Minister, Minister for Agriculture and Water Resources, Minister for Resources and Northern Australia.
 The responsible Minister is responsible for the appointment of the Board Members and issuing the NAIF Investment Mandate, as well as having accountability to the Australian Parliament.

 The NAIF Board is responsible for deciding within, the scope of the Investment Mandate, the strategies and policies to be followed by the NAIF and to ensure the proper, efficient and effective performance of the NAIF’s functions.